esignor/CCGR/README.md

 ## Results Training

-At the end of a model run, the trained model is saved in the path: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Models`
+At the end of a model run:

+(1) the trained model is saved in the path: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Models`

-and the training results are saved in: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Results`
+(2) the training results are saved in: `CCGR/dev/src/VIRUSES/CCGR [NAME VIRUS DATASET] Results`

 In the `[NAME VIRUS DATASET]` Models directory, each trained model from the Network Units for the specified `NAME VIRUS DATASET` is saved in *.keras* format.